The latest diet trend is in your DNA

 The latest trend in nutrition isn't a fad diet or newly discovered supplement; it's your DNA.

-Companies like the genetic testing service 23andMe helped pave the way for genotyping — the process of determining variations in a person's genes — to go mainstream.
-The California-based company has genotyped more than two million customers, though their testing focuses on genetic health risks and ancestry reports.

-Now, more and more genetics startups are getting into nutrition: looking at how information in your genes could help people decide the best food to eat to feel good and even lose weight.
+Companies now want to take the buzz over DNA testing one step further and market the tests as a way to determine how people’s bodies handle nutrients.
+And tech firms are stepping up to fill that demand.
+More and more genetics startups are getting into nutrition, with tests that claim to help people choose the best food to eat to feel good and even lose weight.

-Scientists from the University of Toronto launched biotechnology company Nutrigenomix in 2012.
-The company offers genotyping test kits that look at 45 genetic markers related to genes for issues like weight loss, heart health, and food intolerances.
-The test is designed to help medical professionals make recommendations for a person's intake of sodium, omega-3 fatty acids, vitamin C, and — yes, caffeine.
+Genetic testing service 23andMe has genotyped more than 2 million customers to determine ancestry and genetic health risks, and Nutrigenomix offers tests designed to help medical professionals make recommendations for a person's intake of sodium, omega-3 fatty acids, vitamin C, and — yes, caffeine.

 Ahmed El-Sohemy, a professor of nutritional sciences at the University of Toronto and the founder of Nutrigenomix, points to research that shows the "one-size-fits-all model of nutritional guidance" is not the most effective way for people to eat healthily or lose weight.